learning-zone/angular-basics/README.md

 ```javascript
 ng new ivy-demo-app --enable-ivy
 ```
-2. You can add it to an existing project by adding `enableIvy` option in the `angularCompilerOptions` in your project's `tsconfig.app.json`.
+2. You can add it to an existing project by adding `enableIvy` option in the `angularCompilerOptions` in your project\'s `tsconfig.app.json`.
 ```typescript
 {
   "compilerOptions": { ... },